Bruno Schulz: Mural controversy

 In February 2001, Benjamin Geissler, a German documentary filmmaker, discovered the mural that Schulz had created for Landau.
 Polish conservation workers, who had begun the meticulous task of restoration, informed Yad Vashem, Israel's official Holocaust remembrance authority, of the findings.
-In May of that year representatives of Yad Vashem went to Drohobych to examine the mural.
+In May of that year, representatives of Yad Vashem went to Drohobych to examine the mural.
 They removed five fragments of it and transported them to Jerusalem.

 International controversy ensued.
 Yad Vashem said that parts of the mural were legally purchased, but the owner of the property said that no such agreement was made, and Yad Vashem did not obtain permission from the Ukrainian Ministry of Culture despite legal requirements.
 The fragments left in place by Yad Vashem have since been restored and, after touring Polish museums, are now part of the collection at the Bruno Schulz Museum in Drohobych.

 This gesture by Yad Vashem instigated public outrage in Poland and Ukraine, where Schulz is a beloved figure.

-The issue reached a settlement in 2008 when Israel recognized the works as "the property and cultural wealth" of Ukraine, and Ukraine's Drohobychyna Museum agreed to let Yad Vashem keep them as a long-term loan.
+The issue reached a settlement in 2008 when Israel recognised the works as "the property and cultural wealth" of Ukraine, and Ukraine's Drohobychyna Museum agreed to let Yad Vashem keep them as a long-term loan.
 In February 2009, Yad Vashem opened its display of the murals to the public.